-If you did not pass both the OISS Online Check-In quizzes, you must attend a Check-In meeting upon your arrival to Nevada.
+If you did not pass both the OISS Mandatory Pre-Enrollment Training assessments, you must attend a Check-In meeting upon your arrival to Nevada.

 To be cleared for class registration, all the holds on your MyNEVADA account have to be removed.
 The Enrollment Hold - OISS can be removed by OISS after you complete the following pre-enrollment procedures.

 All new international F-1 or J-1 students who did not pass both the OISS Mandatory Pre-Enrollment Training assessments must attend a Check-In meeting (approximately 1 1/2 hours) upon arrival in Reno in order to be cleared for class registration.
 Please schedule a Check-In meeting at the Office of International Students and Scholars located in the Fitzgerald Student Service Building, Room 120 before you arrive at the University by emailing OISS at email@example.com.
 Check-In meetings will be offered starting 2 weeks before the beginning of each semester on Tuesdays and Thursdays.
 It is necessary to attend a Check-In meeting, even if you are transferring from another U.S. institution or have been in Reno for some time on another visa status.
 These meetings offer a great deal of information about maintaining your immigration status, class registration, health insurance, the city of Reno, etc. International students who will be studying on other types of visas, such as J-2 or H-4, are also welcome to attend the second part of the meeting to receive more information about the University and city at large.
 Students must bring all immigration documents to these meetings (passport, visa, Form I-20 or DS-2019, Form I-94).